f4exb/sdrangel/plugins/channelmimo/doa2/readme.md

 <h2>Introduction</h2>

 This MIMO reception only (MI) plugin can be used to determine the direction of arrival (DOA) of an incoming wave on a 2 antenna system connected to a coherent dual receiving device in MIMO (thus MI) mode like BladeRF2 or Pluto+.
-It is assumed that antenna 1 is connected to stream 0 and antenna 2 is connected to stream 1.
+It is assumed that antenna A (or 1) (reference) is connected to stream 0 and antenna B (or 2) is connected to stream 1.
 The direction of the antenna system goes from antenna 1 to antenna 2.

+When a wave comes from the front i.e. it reaches B before A then A will lag with respect to B and thus B is in advance and since A is the reference the difference of phase (&phi;) is negative from 0 (at right angle) to -&pi; (from B).
+When the wave comes from the back then &phi; is positive from 0 (at right angle) to &pi; (from A)

-The actual connections to RF ports is usually inverted so that antenna 1 is connected to port RX2 and antenna 2 to port RX1.
+Usually stream 0 is connected to RX1 port and stream 1 to RX2 port.
 See the table at the end of the document listing details of some known devices.

 Example of setup: